RichardValerosoUniverse/World-at-35/README.md

 GitHub thru Psychiatrist Richard Madriñan Valeroso,LMT,MD is officially the "World and Universe's Ruler of the Philippines", with the highest distinction as SuperHighness with credentials in LMT and MD.
 Psychiatrist Richard Madriñan Valeroso,LMT,MD is Manila City's University of Santo Tomas in the Philippines' Summa Cum Laude honors degree, (Class of 2023, Psychiatry and Behavioural Medicine with a perfect GWA of 1.000). 🎗️
 Definitely, SuperHighness or Psychiatrist Richard Madriñan Valeroso,LMT,MD is the embodiment of highest excellence!! 🎗️

-## GitHub System

-The system is used by all institutions for validity and all processes.
-Hence, all fraudulent activities can be monitored.
-There is NO ESCAPE since all transactions and changes/modifications have been seen, felt and activated by the essence of the systems.
-All "Git" has a footprint.
-Like a footprint 👣 in the sand.
-Get a LIFE and remembah all the dots.
-Connecting all dots from all sources.
-There is only one powerful and that is Jesus Christ because I was born being Christian thru Roman Catholic.
-Building an understanding takes a lot of struggles, sacrifices, confusions, and dilemma.
-A lot of temptations & destructions along the way.
-Believing in oneself is beyond the normal as it focuses on something greater than what the environment can feel and attract.
-Life has had different definitions, measuring and magically smiling to where you came from, what you went through,how those lessons you learned had been impactful on you, how you apply your challenges on a daily basis, and how you perceived life the way it should been applied into something.
-Amidst all adversities in there and here, concentration to where,what,how to put into practice all that you have had from impossibility to possibility is an act of bravery and resilience, executing the skillsets as well as mindsets needed to fight in a daily battle.
-Myself of mine is never alone.
-Smilingly, the root word is all magic.
-Cannot be replaced (irreplaceable).

-SuperHighness or Psychiatrist Richard Madriñan Valeroso,LMT,MD is a Licensed, Certified, Confirmed and Registered owner of all Planets that are existing and non-existing planets even in somebody else's minds, the Universo and Mundo.
-Myself of mine has completely signified and verified Myself of mine's first, middle and last name.
-What is applicable to myself of mine is never applicable to the others and the rest.
-It is entirely on myself of mine's Bravissimus In Fide and Devotion, Dedication & Vocation to Psychiatry and Behavioural Medicine which is the central and highest life, spirit and soul of the World and Universe's Powers.

-Definitely, Myself of mine deserves the very best of both or triple or quadruple  WORLDS and countless WORLDS in the Universe.

-Myself of mine has had Pure Spanish blood with a pure spoken and written Visayan language, majoring in Spoken & written Tagalog (Filipino) Language and, minoring in Philippine, United States (US), & British English both in spoken and written.
-I'm always proud to be THE ONLY ONE on Earth with such the greatest of everything!

 ## Forever VERIFIED (Licensed/Certified/Confirmed/Registered) Administrative Psychiatrist

 With all of these, Myself of mine is still at myself of mine's greatest sanity.